sortecoevo/sortee/content/events.md

 &nbsp;
 --------------------------------------------------------------------------------------------------------------------

-*The conference will run continuously from 12 July 0700 UTC to 14 July 0700 UTC, in order to cover all timezones (with Europe/Africa and the Americas spanning July 12-13, and Asia/Pacific spanning July 13-14).
+* *The conference will run continuously from 12 July 0700 UTC to 14 July 0700 UTC, in order to cover all timezones (with Europe/Africa and the Americas spanning July 12-13, and Asia/Pacific spanning July 13-14).*

-&nbsp;
 --------------------------------------------------------------------------------------------------------------------

 &nbsp;